Titas212/DNP3/DNPAssignment3-master/README.md

-# Second DNP Assignment
+# Third DNP Assignment

-This project represents the 2nd DNP Assigment.
+This project represents the 3d DNP Assigment.
 A Family Manager which has two parts: WEBClient and WEBAPI.
 You can create, remove, get, search by credentials a specific family and get informations, by using RESTful API methods.
-Information is stored in a file.
+Information is stored and exported from database.

 ## Made by
-Baicoianu Ioan-Sorin, Software Technology Engineer Student
+Titas Savelskis Software Technology Engineer Student